canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 both template transforms available there while we only had transformations to MNI152NLin2009cAsym from QSIPrep.

-## Veracity of the parcellation
+## Veracity of the atlas

 TL;DR: You should treat this primarily as an ontology as opposed to biologically accurate labeling.
 Treat the subnuclear boundaries with a certain degree of skepticism and try to validate any neurobiological claims you main pertaining to this localization by appeal to additional criteria.
+Despite the large sample used here, the atlas boundaries are likely to be primarily driven by the source histlogical sections and contrast images used during the original atlas construction by Iglesias et al. (2018) (the priors) rather than by our data.

+How well calibrated should you take the atlas probabilities to be?
+How much confidence should you have in the parcel boundaries here?
+The use of a large training sample (N=618) and multiple studies (3x) should give you a high degree of confidence in both of these factors, but only if the individualized parcellations are trustworthy to begin with.
+Are they?

-Although visual inspection confirms that the thalamic boundaries are all sensible I don't have a good enough eye for intrathalamic nuclear boundaries to determine whether or not they're correctly or simply arbitrarily placed by the algorithm.
-Even an expert anatomist might struggle though because the contrast images available aren't quite good enough to discern many of the anatomical boundaries, hence the use of histology derived Bayesian priors in the segmentation model.
-The original methods paper also did not rigorously test this, merely showing that a multivariate region based volumetric pattern produced better descrimination of alzheimers patients from controls than thalamic volume alone, which isn't a particularly convincing argument for these boundaries.
-It's likely any multivariate measure would have done better than a univariate measure.
+Although visual inspection of individuals' parcellations confirms that the thalamic boundaries are all sensible I don't have a good enough eye for intrathalamic nuclear boundaries to determine whether or not they're correctly or simply arbitrarily placed by the algorithm on a per-subject basis.
+Even the proverbial "expert anatomist" would struggle because the contrast images available aren't quite good enough to discern many of the anatomical boundaries, hence the use of histology derived Bayesian priors in the segmentation model.
+The original methods paper also did not rigorously test the veracity of individualized parcel boundaries.
+They merely showed that a multivariate region based volumetric pattern produced better descrimination of alzheimers patients from controls than thalamic volume alone, which isn't a particularly convincing argument for the posterior boundary accuracy.
+It's likely any multivariate measure would have done better than a univariate measure at discriminating alzheimers from controls.

 We can evaluate functional homogeneity across participants as a potential measure of boundary quality.
-Individual parcels are not fully aligned between participants by standard spatial normalization techniques, hence the probabilities associated with the parcel labels in this atlas.
+Individual parcels are not fully aligned between participants by standard spatial normalization techniques, hence the probabilities associated with the parcel labels in this atlas (if alignment were perfect all probabilities for all labels would be 1).
 Signals obtained from individualized parcellations should therefore be more homogeneous across participants than signals obtained from the group parcels.
 We therefore take task evoked responses from SpaceTop (Pain, Vicarious and Cognitive) and estimate the mean parcel task evoked response for each in each thalamic region in each of the 76 particpants segmented using both individual parcellations and a group parcellation.
 We then evaluate the interaction effect between region x parcellation method and the triple interaction between region x task x parcellation.
-We expect to see larger regional effects with the individualized parcellation due to constructive amplification while we expect lower regional effects in the group parcellation due to destructive interference of signals from heterogenous sources.
+We would expect to see larger regional effects with the individualized parcellation due to constructive amplification while we expect lower regional effects in the group parcellation due to destructive interference of signals from heterogenous sources ("blurring").
 We also expect task differences between regions to be greater in the individualized parcellation (significant triple interactions) for the same reason.

+First level GLM contrasts were estimated using task evoked responses taken with respect to baseline, controling for 24 motion parameters and CSF, and using a canonical HRF for convolution.
+Data was unsmoothed.
+Of the 76 participants with individual parcellations, 73 of them had task contrasts available (the other three were presumably missing BOLD data, I ran all that I could).

+A mixed effects model was fit to predict mean regional BOLD at the "second level" for each parcel using either an individualized parcellation or a group parcellation.
+Subjects were treated as random effectively turning this into a within subjects repeated measures analysis, although this isn't clearly illustrated in the figures below, so take note now.
-A mixed effects model was fit.
-Subjects were treated as random.
-Task contrasts were coded pain = [1/2, -1/3] vic = [-1/2, -1/3], cog = [0, 2/3] which yeilded two planned
+Task contrasts were coded pain = [1/2, -1/3] vic = [-1/2, -1/3], cog = [0, 2/3] which
-contrasts: pain_v_vic and pain_vic_v_cog.
+yeilded two planned contrasts: pain_v_vic and pain_vic_v_cog.
 A parcellation variable was also coded as [1/2, -1/2] for the individual vs. group parcellation (resp).
+In Wilkinson notation the model took the form,

+BOLD ~ parcellation + pain_v_vic + pain_vic_v_cog + parcellation:pain_v_vic + parcellation:pain_vic_v_cog

+For clarity of results, the model was modified by removing the intercept (mean region BOLD) and introducing a unit region variable, which results in model output that lists the region name instead of "(intercept)", but is otherwise identical so long as a "region_var_name:" term is prefixed to each of the above variables.
+This doesn't really matter here, but if you look at the [published html](html/subnuclear_parcellation_test_2.html) it's important to note.

-Models were fit using restricted expectation maximum likelihood (ReML) and full covariance estimation.
+Models were fit separately for each region using restricted expectation maximum likelihood (ReML) and full covariance estimation.
 Satterthwaites correction was used to estimate degrees of freedom, and in most cases yeilded n-1 degrees of freedom, but due to some regions missing in some individual parcellations the df are also somewhat variable.
+This is precisely what we would expect for a repeated measures analysis.

 Contrasts were estimated using a canonical GLM model of task evoked responses taken with respect to baseline.
 Of the 76 participants with individual parcellations,